hwzhou2020/hwzhou2020.github.io/_pages/publications.md

     <br>
     <font size="3">
       <span style="color: gray;">
-        We demonstrate the synthesis of gas-sensing materials for sulfur dioxide, namely, carbon nanotube networks based on zinc-doped zeolitic imidazolate frameworks (ZIF-67).
-The particles synthesized via bimetal co-doping of cobalt and zinc and the pyrolysis process possess a porous polyhedral morphology with abundant interconnecting carbon nanotubes (CNTs) on the surface, which results in significant sensitivity, cross-selectivity and durability towards SO2 at room temperature.
+        We demonstrate the synthesis of gas-sensing materials for sulfur dioxide (ZIF-67), which results in significant sensitivity, cross-selectivity and durability towards SO2 at room temperature.
       </span>
     </font>
   </div>